 Accommodations and Meals

 JVC staff assign all volunteers to shared dorm rooms for their stay and all meals will be provided and take place on campus throughout Orientation.
+Each room will include pillow, sheets, blanket, and towels provided by SJU.
 All of our meals will take place in the same dining hall and we will generally walk over together either as a large group or in small groups prior to mealtimes.
 JVC staff will designate a room at our Orientation site for all small needs that may come up unexpectedly like Band-Aids, or hair gel.

 Questions, Urgent Needs and Emergencies